alicevillar/restful_api_exercise/README.md

 ## Question 1

-Run the API.py code.
+#### :arrow_forward: Run the API.py code.
 Take a screenshot of the terminal output.
 What command did you use to compile and run the code?

+Solution: I used Pythin in Pycharm, so I just executed the code and accessed the command line (also known as terminal).
+What happened was an error message saying: get() missing one positional argument.
+Click [here](https://github.com/alicevillar/restful_api_exercise/blob/main/type_error.JPG) to see the print screen.

+api.add_resource(User,"/user/<string:name>")

 ## Question 2